 3.2.2.
 Mechanics and Materials

-In mathematics, students are required to have taken, or have the knowledge equivalent to 530.761 Mathematical Methods of Engineering I and 530.762 Advanced Mathematical Methods for Engineers.
+In mathematics, students are required to have taken, or have the knowledge equivalent to EN.530.761 Mathematical Methods of Engineering I.

 Students in this area typically follow either a mechanics-intensive track or a materials-intensive track.